KevinTopollaj/MasterGit/README.md

 > Git has three conceptual areas :
 > 1. Working Directory  -> the directory that you are working in.
 > 2. Staging Area -> the directory for building your next commit, where you stage the changes using add.
-> 3. Repository -> the directory for your local commits, where you create a reference for a point in history that you can than reference and access later on.
+> 3. Repository -> the directory for your local commits, where you create a reference for a point in history that you can then reference and access later on.

-> Staging area is very useful, it allows you to stage just 10 lines of a file that you might have change 80 lines.
+> The Staging area is very useful, it allows you to stage just 10 lines of a file that you might have change 80 lines.
 So it allows you to put the changes that you have made separate so you can create more than one commit with all the changes you have made.

 > 1. Make a change in a file in your local repository.